Third in a series of reflections and artist’s responses during the COVID-19 crisis.

 During the war, second hand clothing was not rationed and so the trade in pre-owned clothes flourished and helped people negotiate wartime restrictions in place 1941-49.
 A “Make Do and Mend” along with ‘save it just in case’ culture emerged.
 Even Mayfair-based company Jacqmar created silk scarves emblazoned with slogan prints to “salvage your rubber”.
 Despite this, buying second hand and make your own clothing had become too strongly associated with austerity and by the 60’s we had a new infatuation with mass produced off-the-peg clothing which chimed out a much groovier ‘fast forward to our incredibly optimistic future’ vibe to it.
 Since then we haven’t really looked back and right now may very well be the optimum time for it.

 Since lock down measures were set up as part of inter/national and global efforts to contain and halt the spread of COVID-19, many of us have noticed more of the sounds of the natural world – in particular birdsong.
-There aren’t any more birds around than usual, apparently we are just more able to listen but also to hear.
+There aren’t any more birds around than usual, apparently we are not just more able to listen but also to hear.
 Cabinet Office data shows motor traffic dropped by 73% on 29th March compared with pre-outbreak levels.
 Scientists have also confirmed that the measures have contributed to a drop in levels for both ambient and seismic – geological,’vibrating the earth’ types of – noises.

 “Data from a seismometer at the observatory show that measure to curb the spread of COVID-19 in Brussels caused human-induced seismic noise to fall by about one-third” Thomas Lecocq – seismologist the Royal Observatory of Belgium in Brussels.